Sharp isoperimetric inequalities for infinite plane graphs with bounded vertex and face degrees: Vertex isoperimetric constants

 Our bounds for isoperimetric constants in Theorems~\ref{T1} and \ref{T2} were obtained by considering quasi-balls $\mathcal{B}_n$ instead of combinatorial balls $B_n$.
 In the proof of Theorem~\ref{T2} we directly used quasi-balls, and our proof of Theorem~\ref{T1} was performed with quasi-balls in mind throughout.
 For example, we have come up with the idea of using \emph{depth} because we wanted to study quasi-balls.
-We also have seen in Theorem~\ref{T:Ex} that isoperimetric problems are solved mostly by quasi-balls.
 Moreover, it seems that combinatorial balls never give isoperimetric constants as explained in \cite[Remark~4.3]{HJL}.
 But there are still lots of problems stated in terms of combinatorial balls, and our method using quasi-balls does not work for such problems in general.
 For example, our method does not give any solution for finding the \emph{exponential growth rate} defined by

 On the other hand, in literature there is another type of isoperimetric constants other than those in \eqref{E:isoconst}.
 Let $S$ be a finite subgraph of a tessellation $G=(V, E, F)$ of the plane, and let $d_0 S$ be the set of vertices in $V(S)$ which have neighbors in $V \setminus V(S)$.
 Also define $d_1 S$ as the set of vertices in $V \setminus V(S)$ which have neighbors in $V(S)$.
 Then the \emph{vertex isoperimetric constants} are defined by